 I had a wonderful science teacher in high-school, Mrs. Allen, and I loved her classes.
-I also read a lot of science fiction so I a had good understanding of the way that nature worked, and what technology could and couldn’t do.
-So when I compare that to what the preachers try to tell me of prehistory and miracles, I was doubtful that any of the stories were really true.
+I also read a lot of science-fiction so I had a good understanding of the way that nature worked, and what technology could and couldn’t do.
+So when I compared that to what the preachers tried to tell me of prehistory and miracles, I was doubtful that any of the stories were really true.

 Hilda, it turned out, was as an atheist, the first I had ever met.
 She was 17 and very intelligent.
-So much so that she had skipped her senior year in high school to go to college.
+She had skipped her senior year in high school to go to college.
 She was also very far ahead of me in knowledge and understanding of the tenants of Christianity.
-(Her father was a deacon in the Southern Baptist church back home.)
+(Her father was a deacon in the Southern Baptist church back home in South Carolina.)

 I was amazed that she, an atheist, knew my religion better than I did and rejected it.
 We had many long conversations about Christian beliefs in general, and mine in particular.

 Although I believed in God, I didn’t know that NOT believing was an option.
-I never really “took” to religion, I didn’t like it.
+I mean, in the 60’s everyone I knew, from the postman to the President of US was a professing Christian.
+However, I never really “took” to religion, I didn’t like it.
 I guess I shared my mother’s distrust for church people.
-I mainly felt that religious folk were far too eager to claim goodness as their own property; but that claim always seemed to turn out to be shallow and brittle.
+I mainly felt that religious folk were far too eager to claim goodness and Truth as their own property; but that claim always seemed to turn out to be shallow and brittle.

 Hearing Hilda talk about atheism was like a breath of fresh air to me.
 I didn’t have to fear hell?
 I didn’t have to live forever in a heaven that I could only believe would be the most boring place in the universe?
 I didn’t have to place myself in the power of some preacher, whom I had an instinctive distrust of?
 There was no one monitoring, and judging my every thought?
 Wow!
 This was heady stuff!